 Problems have always been part of businesses.
-When closely analyzed, businesses have constantly existed to solve specific queries.
+In reality, businesses exist to solve specific problems.
 Business analysts are typically positioned to identify some difficulty, the underlying cause of it and the effects that follow when it persists.
-After establishing the causes and effects, they can tackle the problems in better ways by proposing viable solutions.
+After establishing causes of problems and their effects, business analysts can tackle problems better by proposing viable solutions.
 In this regard, the need to undertake cause and effect analysis is vital for business success.
-Sometimes called the fishbone diagram, cause and effect analysis is employed in virtually all business settings.
-Be it analyzing why a certain product line is failing, determining the best production methods, or even implementing the right management policies, cause and effect analysis is effective in getting a better outcome.
-If you are in business, here is a brief overview of how cause and effect analysis helps you find viable business solutions.
+Sometimes called the fishbone diagram, the cause and effect diagram can be employed in virtually all business settings where it is necessary to understand the root cause of a problem.
+Be it analyzing why a certain product line is failing, determining the best production methods, or implementing the right management policies, cause and effect analysis is effective in achieving desired business outcomes by identifying and addressing the root cause of the business problem faced.
+This article provides a brief overview of how cause and effect analysis can help you find viable business solutions.

 At the very least, this analysis involves two major activities: